 Nowadays at INRAE, individual assessment of scientists is performed by groups of peers called “Specialized Scientific Commissions” (SSC), organized by disciplines or groups of disciplines.
-The 13 SSC cover all the types of disciplines present at INRAE (Table 1), and each INRAE scientist selects the SSC which corresponds the best to her/his activities.
-Each of the 13 INRAE SSC is a group of 20-24 scientists nominated or elected for four years - half of them not belonging to INRAE - and headed by a president who is external to INRAE.
-Within a committee, there are representatives of different categories of groups: the gender balance is respected, as well as the age category, trying to balance “junior” and “senior” assessors in order to capitalise on their different views.
-Each of the SSC follows the precise guidelines given by INRAE since several years (Direction de l’Evaluation, 2023).
-When peers meet to discuss on the different dossiers, a representative of the Evaluation Departement is present to be guarantor of the process, to ensure proper operation according to SSC rules, in order in particular to ban all mis-use of quantitative criteria and to respect the 25 criteria of discrimination prohibited by the French law (article 225-1 of the penal code, 2022).
+The 13 SSC cover all types of disciplines present at INRAE (Table 1), and each INRAE scientist selects the SSC that corresponds best to her or his activities.
+Each of the 13 INRAE SSC is a group of 20-24 scientists nominated or elected for four years - half of whom do not belong to INRAE, and is headed by a president who is external to INRAE.
+Within a committee, there are representatives from different categories of groups: gender balance is respected, as well as age categories, aiming to balance “junior” and “senior” assessors in order to capitalise on their different views.
+Each SSC follows precise guidelines by INRAE for several years (Direction de l’Evaluation, 2023).
+When peers meet to discuss the different dossiers, a representative of the Evaluation Departement is present to guaranty the process, ensuring proper operation according to SSC rules, particularly to prevent any misuse of quantitative criteria and to respect the 25 criteria of discrimination prohibited by French law (article 225-1 of the penal code, 2022).

 Table 1: List of the 13 INRAE Specialized Scientific Commissions (SSC).
 Alphabetical order.